ElaineJYKim/fridge-to-food/README.md

 # FRIDGE

-A web application that will recommend you reciepes depending on the ingredients you have in your fridge.
+A web application that will recommend you recipe depending on the ingredients you have in your fridge.

 A scala application

-Pulling reciepes from Naver Open API: Search
+Pulling recipe from Naver Open API: Search